Olympus E-M1 II vs Panasonic TZ100

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the E-M1 II and the TZ100 have been discontinued, but can regularly be found used on ebay.
+The TZ100 was replaced by the Panasonic TZ200, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic TZ100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.